Miami, Florida, United States

 Architecture, Landscape Architecture, Urban Design, Brand Activation

 CHALLENGE.
-The Miami Marlins used the opportunity of a new ballpark to recreate their brand – and they turned to Populous to design a stadium at the heart of the transformation.
-Turning to the colorful and vibrant culture of the community, Populous dreamed of a place where beauty and baseball collide.
-In order to create an artful new home for the team, Populous had to replace the legacy of the Orange Bowl in Little Havana, adjacent to downtown Miami, with Major League Baseball’s most modern ballpark expression to date.
+The Miami Marlins used the opportunity of a new ballpark to recreate their brand – and they turned to Populous to design a stadium at the heart of that transformation.
+Turning to the colorful and vibrant culture of the community, Populous designed a place where beauty and baseball collide.

 INNOVATION.
-The building itself is conceived as an abstraction of water merging with land, symbolic of the city’s coastal landscape.
-It is a bold vision portrayed through architecture as a modern, kinetic sculpture of faceted metal and glass.
+The building itself is an abstract interpretation of water merging with land, symbolic of the city’s coastal landscape.
+It’s a bold vision portrayed through architecture as a modern, kinetic sculpture of faceted metal and glass.
 The retracting glass outfield wall frames beautiful views of the downtown skyline.
 The ballpark’s base creates a backdrop for urban life with arcades and colorful mosaics reflecting the diverse culture of Miami.

 The 37,000-seat facility features a retractable roof to shield spectators from the sun and rain.
 The flexibility of having a retractable roof – one that takes only 13 minutes to fully open or close – allows 100 percent assurance that an event will take place regardless of weather.
 When fully open, the roof is parked completely outside the ballpark, creating an expansive plaza area designed for use well beyond game day.